-- A path name specifies the set of directories you have to pass through to find a file. - Directory names are separated by '/' in UNIX. - Path names beginning with '/' are absolute path names. - Path names that do not begin with '/' are relative path names (start search in current working directory).
+- A path name is a reference to something in the file system. - A path name specifies the set of directories you have to pass through to find a file. - Directory names are separated by '/' in UNIX. - Path names beginning with '/' are absolute path names. - Path names that do not begin with '/' are relative path names (start search in current working directory).